Why The AR15 Is One Of The BEST Firearms You Could Ever Buy

-It's the civilian version of the iconic M16, which has been the go-to rifle for the military since the Vietnam era.
-While it is certainly not without its flaws, there are some very appealing aspects to it that make it even more desirable to some shooters than its Russian opponent, the AK-47
+It's the civilian version of the iconic M16, which is the go-to rifle for the military since the Vietnam era.
+While it is certainly not without its flaws, there are some very appealing aspects to it that make it even more desirable to some shooters than its Russian opponent, the AK-47.

 Over the next couple of months, I'll be dedicating some of our time here at GC to the AR-15 platform.
 In this first post, I wanted to take a look at why this is an excellent rifle from a few different points of view.

-There are a lot of average folks who just want to make sure they are ready for any life altering events.
-And, should the proverbial poop ever hit the fan (yes, I know…I said poop), an AR-15 is the perfect multi-function tool for survival.
+There are a lot of average folks who just want to make sure they are ready for any life-altering events.
+And, should the proverbial poop ever hit the fan (yes, I know…I said poop), an AR 15 caliber is the perfect multi-function tool for survival.

-First, game of different sizes can be hunted with the 5.56/.223 rifle cartridge.
-Some people have successfully taken white tail deer with it, and others have taken varmint sized animals to the dinner table with it.
+First, you can hunt game of different sizes with the 5.56/.223 rifle cartridge.
+Some people have successfully taken whitetail deer with it, and others have taken varmint sized animals to the dinner table with it.

-Because the AR-15 is a popular weapon, ammunition will be plentiful, and there's just something to be said about the “commonality of parts,” as one of my prepper friends likes to say.
+Because the AR-15 is a popular weapon, ammunition will be plentiful.
+There's just something to be said about the “commonality of Ar 15 parts,” as one of my prepper friends likes to say.

-In other words, if your rifle breaks down after the zombies begin slurping our brains through straws, you'll have a better chance at finding what you need to fix an AR, than you would most other rifles.
+In other words, if your rifle breaks down after the zombies begin slurping our brains through straws, you'll have a better chance at finding what you need to fix an AR than you would most other rifles.